 Pets find the garden alluring is no many ways.
-They love the fragrance of the flowers and have been caught inhaling their perfume by more than one canny photographer.
-There is hidden excitement in the odour left by the scurrying footsteps of a small rodent or the irresistible chirpings of a bird.
-Small insects can produce hours of fascination.
+For instance, they love the fragrance of the flowers and have been caught inhaling their perfume by more than one canny photographer.
+There is hidden excitement in the odour left by the scurrying footsteps of a small rodent and also the irresistible chirpings of a bird.
+Similarly, small insects can produce hours of fascination.
 What cat can resist chasing butterflies?

 So should you be worried about poisonous plants in the garden?
 While most pets avoid toxic plants, it would be awful to have a beloved pet fall ill from ingesting a toxic leaf or seed pod.